Caravan and Chassis Inspections Identify Pending Disasters.

 Similarly, they know wear indications to look for in your spring pack.

 Movable leaves in a spring pack are a result of loose u-bolts.
-When a spring pack is not tightly clamped by the U-bolt, additional wear is caused.
+When the U-bolt does not tightly clamp a spring pack, additional wear is caused.
 The image on the right shows a spring centre bolt that has been slowly re-shaped after years without inspection.

 A centre spring is manufactured from mild steel.
 Please do not re-install the old pin, as it will strip the hex nut during tightening.